Artifacts

 |---|---|---|

-| Commit | an agent or you run hob git commit | the turn that made it — and opens the commit diff |
+| Commit | an agent commits through hob, or you commit through hob's UI | the turn that made it — and opens the commit diff |

-| Issue | an issue is created from a conversation (handoff or hob issue) | the Issues panel — carries live, closed, or deleted status |
+| Issue | an issue is created from a conversation, handoff, CLI, or the hob UI | the Issues panel — carries live, closed, or deleted status |

 | Plan | an agent produces a plan in plan mode | the plan turn — carries its state (approved, handed off, or dismissed) |